pjflanagan/nuclearcodes/README.md

 # terminal 2
 $ cd ./server && npm run start
 ```
-Then visit:
+## Test

-  - http://localhost:5000/test to start the test, click on the link to open
+  1. http://localhost:5000/test to open the test, click one of the "Start Test" buttons
-  - http://localhost:3000/test in browser to join the test room
+  2. http://localhost:3000/test in browser to join the test room